 For the purpose of this survey, the following definitions are used:

-- Electronic crime: any criminal violation in which electronic media is used in the commission of that crime
+- Electronic crime: any criminal violation in which (new in 2005: a computer) or electronic media is used in the commission of that crime

-- Intrusion: a specific incident or event perpetrated via computer that targeted or affected an organization's data, systems, or reputation, or involved other criminal behavior
+- Intrusion: a specific incident or event perpetrated via computer that targeted or affected an organization's data, systems, reputation or involved other criminal behavior

 - Insider: current or former employee or contractor

 The online survey of CSO magazine subscribers and members of the U.S. Secret Service’s Electronic Crimes Task Forces was conducted from March 3 to March 14, 2005.
 Results are based on 819 completed surveys, up from the 500 for the 2004 survey.
 A sample size of 819 at a 95% confidence level has a margin of error of +/- 3.4%.

 In addition to the 2005 E-Crime Watch survey team, the following security practitioners served as advisors to the project:

 - Michael Assante, Vice President and Chief Security Officer, American Electric Power